jecki/DHParser/documentation_src/manuals/05_testing.rst

 apparaent only at the very end.
-So it is advisable to scroll right to the bottom of the page to see what has caused the test to fail by looking at the error message (which for the sake of brevity has been ommited from the above excerpt, though the error number 1010 for mandatory continuation errors still indicates that another item than the following "extends" was expected).
+So it is advisable to scroll right to the bottom of the page to see what has caused the test to fail by looking at the error message (which for the sake of brevity has been omitted from the above excerpt, though the error number 1010 for mandatory continuation errors still indicates that another item than the following "extends" was expected).